hoc081098/rx_redux/README.md

   .listen(view.render);
 ```

-### What if I would like to have a SideEffect that returns no Action?
+### What if I would like to have a SideEffect that returns no Action

 For example, let's say you just store something in a database, but you don't need a Action as result
 piped backed to your redux store.
 In that case you can simple use `Stream.empty()` like this: